 And remember amongst the fog of emotions experienced in these challenging situations, there is a person just asking you to ‘help me’.
 In the end, all patients make us happy right?
 Some when they arrive, and the occasional one, when they leave…

 About the author:

-An experienced aesthetics practitioner, assessor and and GMC appraiser, Kal is a Lead Trainer at Harley Academy and treasured member of our Clinical Faculty.
-She also runs her own successful private practice, Envisage Aesthetics, near Kew in London.
-Her holistic approach to treatment, combined with a infectious sense of humour, make her very popular with both our patient and student communities alike.
+An experienced aesthetics practitioner, assessor and and GMC appraiser, Dr Kalpna Pindolia is Director of Education and Lead Trainer at Harley Academy.
+This treasured member of our clinical faculty has also run her own successful private practice and now works as an injector at STORY Marylebone.
+Her holistic approach to treatment, combined with an infectious sense of humour, make her popular with both our patient and student communities alike.